yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 ```

 This kind of report is very worrying and it is something we should take very seriously.
-You cannot tell someone that their actual experience was wrong.
+Any you certainly cannot tell someone that their actual experience was wrong.
 However, it is human nature to over-generalize our experiences just as it was the nature of the code author in question to over-generalize functions.
 In order to have a productive discussion about this, we need to see (at least a sample or example of) the code in question.
 Otherwise we are only left guessing at what mistakes the author made.